© 2025 Kansas City Public Radio

 A long-term goal of the KCUR internship program is to strengthen the overall diversity, quality and preparation of the pool of future candidates across the public radio network.

-Full- and part-time internships are available during the summer, fall and winter/spring semesters.
+Full- and part-time internships are available during our summer internship program as well as our fall/winter/spring nine-month program.
 Internships pay $15 per hour, and interns may receive academic credit if an agreement is made between KCUR and the intern's college or university.

 Opportunities